 ECO423 Advanced Derivatives

-The focus of the course is on general pricing principles that can be applied to value simple as well as complex derivatives.
+The course develops general methods that can be applied to value simple as well as complex derivatives.
 Because prices of most derivatives cannot be expressed in closed form an important topic in the course is the use of Monte Carlo simulation techniques to numerically estimate prices.
 While the obvious application of the techniques is to price financial contracts, like futures, options, swaps, etc., the same techniques can be applied to estimate the present value of real assets; an important input in firms' investment decisions.
 When applied to real assets the principles are referred to as "real options methods", which is an important applied topic in the course.
 The methods for pricing derivatives rely on insights that are crucial also in risk management.
 By mastering techniques for pricing derivatives, students will thus also work with tools that are important for determining appropriate financial risk management strategies.

 - Pricing via the replicating portfolio argument of Black and Scholes, and Merton